Falldio/Kache/readme.md

 + use `gRPC` instead of `HTTP` as the communication protocol
 + support more caching strategies like lfu, fifo ...
 + support service discovery and registration by `etcd`
++ support lazy key deletion

 ## TODO List

-+ add hot cache support
-+ add expiration mechanism
 + support data persistence